 While one life insurance policy tends to cover everything you need it to in your personal life, this may be different if you have a business.
 Businesses will often need life insurance guarantees that have separate beneficiaries to personal life cover.
 This is worth considering to keep your company secure.

-Also, if you’re married, then in some situations, it may make sense to get a joint policy.
-However, if one partner dies, the policy ends and the other partner would have to get a new policy which may then have much higher premiums.
+Also, if you're trying to build financial stability and wellness for your loved ones, it can be helpful to have more than one policy.
+Also, if you’re married, having more than one policy can make sense.
+Single policies are normally the best bet.
+This is because with one joint policy, if one partner dies, the policy ends and the other partner would have to get a new policy which may then have much higher premiums.
 Also, in case of divorce, this could mean a cancellation with high fees.
-Sometimes it's easier and cheaper to get separate policies.

 Finding a better solution